 |318.2||Profound Mental Retardation||IQ level below 20 or 25|

 |319||Mental Retardation Severity Unspecified: When there is strong presumption of mental retardation but the person's intelligence is untestable by standard tests|

 (Reprinted, with permission, from the Diagnostic and Statistical Manual of Mental Disorders, 4th edn.
 Text Revision.
 Copyright 2000 American Psychiatric Association.)

 The second most common definition is of the American Association on MR. It also requires onset prior to age 18 and presence of significant limitations in (A) intellectual functioning (defined as an IQ score of 2 SD or more below the mean of an individually administered assessment instrument) and (B) adaptive behavior (in conceptual, social, and practical skills).
-For the purpose of either ...
+For the ...